ambiware-labs/.github/profile/README.md

-# Ambiware Labs
+# Loqa Labs

 > Building Loqa — the local-first ambient intelligence platform that keeps your data on hardware you control.

 Welcome!
-Ambiware Labs stewards Loqa, an open-core stack for privacy-respecting assistants that run across Macs, Minis, Pis, and anything else on your LAN.
+Loqa Labs stewards Loqa, an open-core stack for privacy-respecting assistants that run across Macs, Minis, Pis, and anything else on your LAN.
 We operate a **hybrid open-core model**:

 - **Public-good core** – the runtime, protocols, and tooling stay MIT-licensed forever.
 - **Modular extensibility** – skills and adapters plug in like VS Code extensions (see [`docs/skills/SPEC.md`](https://github.com/loqalabs/loqa-core/blob/main/docs/skills/SPEC.md)).